Diego-Esquivel/Diego-Esquivel/README.md

 - 💬 Ask me about Work
 - 📫 How to reach me: Instagram
 - 😄 Pronouns: They/Them/Theirs
-- ⚡ Fun fact: I don't love writing code
+- ⚡ Fun fact: I love writing code

 ### Languages and Tools: